thowell/CALIPSO.jl/README.md

 \partial w^*(\theta) / \partial \theta,
 $$

-with respect to the problem parameters are efficiently computed.
+with respect to the problem data are efficiently computed.

 ## Examples